Tur\'an type oscillation inequalities in $L^q$ norm on the boundary of convex polygonal domains

 \end{othm}

 This was important as a key tool to obtain a result for domains with \emph{fixed positive depth}, that is, with $h_K:=\inf_{\ze\in \DK} h(\ze,K)>0$.
-When this happens to hold, the result immediately implies that $\Norm{p'}_{L^q(\partial K)} \gg n \Norm{p}_{L^q(\partial K)}$.
+When this happens to hold, the result immediately implies that\footnote{To be precise, this was proved in \cite{GR-2} only for $q\ge 1$, unfortunately.
+However, the assumption that $q \ge 1$ was used only in settling the case of small $n$; for $n \le n_0:=32 d^4/h^4$ Lemma 3 of \cite{GR-2} was used to get the statement.
+Therefore, one can extend the result to $0<q<1$, too, at the expense of assuming $n\ge n_0$ (with the above value of $n_0$, depending only on $\zeta$ and $K$ through $h$ but not on $q$).} $\Norm{p'}_{L^q(\partial K)} \gg n \Norm{p}_{L^q(\partial K)}$.
 Note that for convex polygonal domains $h_K>0$ is equivalent to assuming that the polygon has no acute angles, see Proposition 1 of \cite{GR-2}.
 In particular, among regular $k$-gons already for $k\ge 4$ we obtain the desired order $n$ oscillation result.
 In view of this, regarding polygonal domains there remained only polygons with acute angles to handle.
 This handling of acute angles is the crux of our present work.
 The solution is based on one of the key ideas of \cite{Rev2}, the so-called "tilted normal estimate lemma", but essential changes are necessary for making this idea work in our situation, too.

 \begin{theorem} Let $K\Subset \CC$ be a convex polygonal domain.
 Then for any $0<q<\infty$ there exists a positive constant $c_K=c_K(q)$ and $n_0:=n_0(K)$ such that for all $n\ge n_0$ and $p\in\PK $

 \end{theorem}